Management Information Systems, MS

 • OPTIONAL: Application for Graduate Assistant Position

-The MS in MIS program hires departmental Graduate Assistants (GA) after successful completion of at least a semester in the program.
+The MS in MIS program hires departmental graduate assistants (GA) after successful completion of at least a semester in the program.
 However, a few research positions may be available to incoming students.
 If you are interested in applying for one of those positions, please submit a letter stating your research area interests and why you feel you would make a good GA.
 Please note that GA positions will be considered after admission and program admission is not a guarantee of receiving a GA position.

 Students interested in taking courses without admission to the MS in MIS degree program may do so with permission of the graduate program committee.
 Contact mgreiner@unomaha.edu.